-{ \begin{remark}[Important example] Suppose that $I_0\in L^1(\mathbb R^n)$.
+\begin{remark}[Explicit disintegration in Euclidean spaces] Suppose that {$X=\mathbb R^N$ and} $I_0\in L^1(\mathbb R^N)$.
 Since we restrict to measures which are absolutely continuous with respect to the Lebesgue measure here, with a small abuse of notation we will omit the element $\dd x$ when the context is clear.
 Assume that $\alpha$ is Lipschitz continuous on $\mathbb R^N$ and that

 The coarea formula implies that, for all $g\in L^1(\mathbb R^N)$, we have

 where $\mathcal H_{N-1}(\dd x)$ is the $(N-1)$-dimensional Hausdorff measure (see Federer \cite[\S 3.2]{Federer-69}).